All Episodes

 Look, folks, I know these libs.

-I know them as well as they know themselves, probably better than they know themselves because they're not willing to admit to themselves who they really are, nor to anybody else.
+I know them as well as they know themselves, probably better than they know themselves, because they're not willing to admit to themselves who they really are, nor to anybody else.

-That's all part of liberalism and wanting control over it, uh raising taxes is a way to do it, always done under the guise of helping and serving humanity.
+And so taxes, control over people's life, assuming that people have not the ability to live their lives responsibly, that's all part of liberalism and wanting control over it, raising taxes as a way to do it, always done under the guise of helping and serving humanity.

-Uh and of course, the way they do it is incrementally.
+And of course, the way they do it is incrementally.

-We gotta save the children, Mr. Limbaugh.
+Oh, yeah, we got to save the children, Mr. Limbaugh.

 That's right.

-The children are getting fat and are waddling around, and it's all of thought of pop that I'm in favor of taxing that stuff, Mr. Limbaugh, because I care and you don't.
+And I'm in favor of taxing that stuff, Mr. Limbaugh, because I care and you don't.

-We'll just stop buying the stuff.
+We'll just stop buying this stuff.

 Once you accept it, you're next.